-How can I get involved in an Individual Proficiency Class?The Grand Lodge of Nebraska currently offers Individual Proficiency Classes in the following locales:
+How can I get involved in an Individual Proficiency Class?If you are interested in attending the Grand Lodge Individual Proficiency Class, email:

 What are the objectives of the Individual Proficiency Class?The Individual Proficiency Class seeks to provide motivation, structure, and assistance to Nebraska Masons wanting to learn and perfect our Masonic Ritual.
 By the end of the annual class, graduates will:

 What format is used to learn and perfect Masonic Ritual?The courses are presented in a combination of lectures and practical exercises.
 At the beginning of each class, students are evaluated on memorization of the previous class assignment.
 Students are evaluated at numerous way points by the Grand Custodian, a Grand Lodge Officer, or a Deputy Grand Custodian on their level of proficiency in the ritual.
 The decisions of the Grand Custodian, Grand Lodge Officer, and Deputy Grand Custodians are final.